andrasq/node-minisql/README.md

 with one parameter replacing each `?` in the query.
 Numbers, blobs and arrays are recognized, everything else is converted to string.

+Returned errors will have the property `query` set to (an abridged version) of the failed query and properties `errorCode` and `errorMessage` copied from the database server error response.

 To obtain information about the query, including the column names, use `db.queryInfo()`.
 It returns timing `info.duration_ms`, and the column names in `info.columnNames`.